The costs and benefits of flexible provisioning

 There is another method of storing your own VM images in the Catalog.
 Here the virtual machine and all of its settings can be prepared in a local environment.
 The system is sysprepped and a valid image is created once all of the configurations are complete.
 Afterwards this image is uploaded to Azure and used to create new VMs.

 Upload your own image in Azure (source: Microsoft)

 A cloud-based method to create images or for VM mobility does exist alongside its hybrid cousins.
 It involves provisioning a virtual machine with suitable, prior configuration in Azure.
 VM capture is a method of transferring this kind of virtual machine to your own image catalog, where it can be used in turn to create new VMs.

 Create your own image in Azure (source: Microsoft)

 Azure virtual machines as integral elements in an IaaS solution by Microsoft can be deployed flexibly and are only billed according to their actual use.
 This produces numerous scenarios in which dynamic modifications/provisioning can lead to noticeable cost savings.
 But all the different scenarios have one thing in common: The hardware and suchlike can be left out of the equation, and users will only have to focus on what really counts – the virtual machines.

 About the author

-Eric Berg has worked as an IT Architect at COMPAREX since September 2015.
-He has a particular penchant for Microsoft technologies, and is especially interested in topics such as Windows 10, HyperV, System Center or Azure.
-He was awarded the title of Microsoft Most Valuable Professional (MVP) in October 2015.
-Before that, he was named Microsoft Partner Technology Solutions Professional (P-TSP) in 2014.
+Eric has worked as an IT Architect at COMPAREX since September 2015.
+He has a particular penchant for Microsoft technologies, and is especially interested in topics such as Windows 10, Hyper-V, System Center or Azure.
+Read all articles ...